naef-lab/dryR/Readme.md

 These instructions will allow you to get `dryR` running on your machine.

 ### Prerequisites
 You need to install R (see https://www.r-project.org/).
+At the moment the `dryR` package only works on UNIX (e.g. Linux or Mac OS X).

 `dryR` accepts count data typically produced by RNA-Seq with a time dimension and several conditions/groups.
 The input count data should contain only integer values and be organized in a matrix with rows indicating a specific gene and the column refering to a sample.